TheOliverFranklin/Restoration_Monitoring_Protocols/Stream Canopy Cover/A_README_STEP1.txt

 The standardised data you collect can be highly valuable beyond your projects.
 Please share your data to the SHaRe (Salmon Habitat Restoration) System, so that others can conduct research and meta-analyses, to learn from and improve our restoration efforts on a broader scale.

-Best of luck in your restoration efforts, and thank you for taking the time to care
+Best of luck in your restoration efforts